 In The Acclamation, God's people are called together in unity to worship and give all blessings to God.
 It is a reminder of the reality of the Holy Trinity, the belief in God in three persons, that saturates the entire Eucharist service from beginning to end.

-The People standing, the Celebrant says this or a seasonal greeting.
+The People standing, the Celebrant says this or a seasonal greeting as found on page 45.